A bit about the speaker…

 1. Generic risk assessments are not good risk assessments.
 Make sure yours are detailed and person-centred, and include a variety of topics, like moving and handling, nutrition, hydration and falls.
 Make sure you’ve risk assessments in place for legionella and any risks to choking, too.

-2. Make sure you have relevant, up-to-date and accessible policies and procedures in place.
+2. Make sure you have relevant, up-to-date and accessible health & safety policies and procedures in place.
 And don’t just stop there.
 Make sure all employees fully understand them, especially policies on thing like consent, restraint, recruitment, discipline and grievance, medication and infection control.
 Check that your policies clearly state what action employees should take, and test the directions you’ve given.

 3. Make sure all your employees are up-to-date with their training, and receive regular supervisions and appraisals.
 Do employees complete an induction which includes shadowing more experienced members of staff?